Effective date: April 1, 2021

 As part of the registration and account setup process, we require your name, gender, email address, school and school district affiliation, the classes and/or grades using the Applications.
 You or your teacher or school may also provide us with information about your personal interests.
 We will also receive and store the work you do in our Applications, including the student-generated content like your essays, and your teacher’s feedback on that work.
-If your school or school district uses a third-party single sign-on (like Google) we will also have access to the personally identifiable information we describe below under “Third Party SSO Information”.
+If your school or school district uses a third-party single sign-on (like Google, Clever, or Canvas) we will also have access to the personally identifiable information we describe below under “Third Party SSO Information”.

 Some of this information will be provided to us by your teacher or school, so we may not ask you for it directly, but we will still have it.